Siege of Medvėgalis

-The siege of Medvėgalis was a brief siege of Medvėgalis, a Lithuanian fortress in Samogitia, in February 1329 by the Teutonic Order reinforced by many guest crusaders, including King John of Bohemia.
-The 18,000-strong Teutonic army captured four Lithuanian fortresses and besieged Medvėgalis.
+The Teutonic Order conducted a siege of Medvėgalis, a Lithuanian fortress in Samogitia, in February 1329.
+The 18,000-strong Teutonic army — reinforced by many guest crusaders, including King John of Bohemia — captured four Lithuanian fortresses and besieged Medvėgalis.
 The fortress surrendered, and as many as 6,000 locals were baptized in the Catholic rite.
-The campaign, which lasted a little more than a week, was cut short by a Polish attack on Prussia in the Polish–Teutonic War (1326–32).
+The campaign, which lasted a little more than a week, was cut short by a Polish attack on Prussia in the Polish–Teutonic War (1326–1332).
 When the Teutonic army returned to Prussia, the Lithuanians returned to their pagan practices and beliefs.